LispEngineer/fpga-spi-peripherals/README.md

 # Implementation Notes

-* I plan to try a two-cycle implementation where I output the clock in two parts as opposed to the four parts I used in my earlier I²C implementation.
+* It is a two-cycle implementation where I output the clock in two parts as opposed to the four parts I used in my earlier I²C implementation.

+* The 3-wire SPI implementation is done and supports:
+  * MSB and LSB-first data transmission.
+  * Optional delay after releasing chip select.
+  * WRITE ONLY (for now)
+  * Parameter configured maximum write burst size.

 # Open questions